maxfoow/JsonApiClientLight/README.md

 ```

 ### Retry policy
-The default number for retry is 3 with a delay of 2 second * tentive number².
+The default number for retry is 3 with a delay of 2 seconds * retry number².
 The retry's number and delay can be change by:

 ```c#